sb-image

 • 2020 Tokyo Olympics (2021) – Bronze medal

-Rıza Kayaalp has made history as the first Turkish wrestler to win medals at three consecutive Olympic Games.
+Rıza Kayaalp made history as the first Turkish wrestler to win medals at three consecutive Olympic Games.

 Military and Mediterranean Games Achievements